tearitco/SRW-Engine-MV-Public/docs/manual.md

 	◆Plugin Command：assignSlot 0 <65>

 	This example first sets game variable 65 to a value of 1 and then assigns the content of that variable to slot 0.
 The end result is that actor 1 is assigned to slot 0.

+* assignSlotSub slot actor\_id
+	Assign an actor to the subtwin position of a slot for the next deployment.
+Indirect id assignment is possible by providing the actor\_id in the form of \<game_variable\>.

 * assignShipSlot slot actor\_id